ForestAdmin/agent-nodejs/docs/agent-customization/actions/scope-context.md

 );
 ```

-## Coding your business logic
+## Coding any business logic

-Depending on your use case, you may want to use them, or you may prefer to use your own ORM or a simple SQL query / API call.

 Forest Admin does not impose any restriction on the handler: you are free to write the `execute()` handler to fit your use-case.

-You are free to call external APIs, query your database, or perform any work there.
+You are free to call external APIs, query your database, or perform any work in action handlers.

 ```javascript
 import axios from 'axios';